capotej/capotej.github.com/source/_posts/2008-9-27-highlight-link-based-on-current-page-in-rails.markdown

 categories:
 ---

- ### Highlight link based on current page in rails
-September 27 2008,  7:47 PM by Julio Capote

 This is common pattern in website navigation, where it highlights the link (usually by setting class=”active”) that took you to the current page while you are on that page.